 45-50 minutes – Discussion questions

-- Often the Holy Spirit is seen more as a mysterious force rather than as a person.
+- Often the Holy Spirit is seen more as a mysterious force rather than as a Person.
 Discuss the idea that the Holy Spirit is a Person.
 What does that mean?

 - The Holy Spirit is “consubstantial” with the Father and the Son.
 Discuss this and express your understanding of what this very deep and philosophical word means.

 - Discuss the Scripture used in the opening reflection from Acts 2.
 This describes Pentecost.
-Discuss the difference in the Apostles before and after the coming of the Holy Spirit.
+Discuss the difference in the apostles before and after the coming of the Holy Spirit.

 - The Holy Spirit is present to us in various ways.
-Here are the ways the Catechism identifies the presence of the Holy Spirit.
+Here are the ways in which the Catechism identifies the presence of the Holy Spirit.
 Discuss each way, one at a time.
 Go slowly and make sure that everyone has a clear understanding of each way the Holy Spirit is present in the Church: